TritonDataCenter/rfd/rfd/0154/README.md

 >
 > **disks**
 >
 > New in API version 9.x.y.
+The use of `disks` is only supported if the package has [flexible disk support enabled](XXX link).
 The `disks` input parameter allows the user to specify a list of disks to provision for the new machine.
 The first disk is the boot disk.
 A maximum of 8 disks per VM are supported.
 >
 > ```json
 > {